-Adjuvants have been tested since the 1970s (Moffett and Morton 1973 and 1975)ese studies found significant effects of surfactant adjuvants on honeybee drowning events when added to the bees’ water supplies, and commensurate repellence from the spiked water.
-When 1000ppm of Multi-Film X-77 was added to the water supply bucket for caged honeybee colonies 2,331 honeybees drowned in a single week which almost killed the colony, compared to 51 in the control. with free flying bees and spiked .
+Adjuvants have been tested since the 1970s (Moffett and Morton 1973 and 1975), these studies found significant effects of surfactant adjuvants on honeybee drowning events when added to the bees’ water supplies, and commensurate repellence from the spiked water.
+When 1000ppm of Multi-Film X-77 was added to the water supply bucket for caged honeybee colonies 2,331 honeybees drowned in a single week which almost killed the colony, compared to 51 in the control.
+The same result was observed with free flying bees and pond water spiked with 500ppm.
 These visitation rate studies using ‘inert’ ingredients have never been repeated, meaning we do not know if the new generations of ‘inert’ ingredients could similarly be causing honeybee drownings.
 Moffett and Morton (1975) then expanded upon the repellence seen in the prior study, finding that the same substances could repel honeybee visitation to water sources for up to six months but did not deter visitation to sprayed flowers.

 Exposure to adjuvants is not limited to contamination of water sources, as farmers spray adjuvants in a range of situations, and labels do not include any guidance for reducing bees’ exposure.
 As such, label guidance allows for direct overspray of bees which could cause mortality through contact exposure.
 Contact exposure occurs when a bee is exposed to spray droplets of a pesticide, or when it lands on a recently sprayed surface such as a flower or leaf.
 In experimental studies, this is often simulated by either using a spraying apparatus to mimic direct overspray of bees, or by pipetting 2µL of the pesticide onto the dorsal side of the thorax/abdomen of anesthetized bees (OECD, 214).
 Using a Potter spray tower, which replicates recommended spraying apparatus, two surfactant adjuvants, Pulse® and Boost®, were found to cause 100% mortality in honeybees at 40-50% of the label recommended concentration (Goodwin and McBrydie, 2000).
 The use of a Potter spray tower and use of label recommended concentrations makes this study representative of in-field application.
 This suggests that these substances are highly likely to be driving mortality in the field given that bee exposure to surfactant adjuvants is high.